varun-dubagunta/DS/README.md

 # Projects
 A collection of personal projects and implementations.
-NOTE: files suffixed with "prac" are practice files with code that is in part, from various sources.
+NOTE: files suffixed with "prac" are practice files with code that is in part, from external sources.